SauravMainali/GoogleLandmarkRecognition/README.md

 This project will focus to build a model that recognizes a given popular attraction or landmark using Google landmark dataset.
 This landmark recognition model will be handy to identify the name of a landmark in the image..

-This Repository is divided into 5 section
-1. Group Final Project Report  - Report on Group Project experiments
-2. Three Individual Project report - It contains two file - 1 PDF on individual findings and experiments contribution to the project and code file associated with it.
-3.Group Presenattion - Presentation on Project
-4. Group Proposal - High level overview on Project proposal 5.CODE - Group Project Work

 CODE FILES:
 1. Main_menu.py --> Which describes starting point of execution, all associated py files are imported into it automatically.
 2. image_download.py --> subroutine that decribes image download activity